banditmoscow1337/spos/README.md

 # Build your own unikernel

-eggos has the ability to convert normal go program into an `ELF unikernel` which can be running on bare metal.
+spos has the ability to convert normal go program into an `ELF unikernel` which can be running on bare metal.

-First, get the `egg` binary, which can be accessed through https://github.com/icexin/eggos/releases, or directly through `go install github.com/icexin/eggos/cmd/egg`
+First, get the `egg` binary, which can be accessed through https://github.com/banditmoscow1337/spos/releases, or directly through `go install github.com/banditmoscow1337/spos/cmd/egg`

 Run `egg build -o kernel.elf` in your project directory to get the kernel file, and then run `egg run kernel.elf` to start the qemu virtual machine to run the kernel.

-`egg pack -o eggos.iso -k kernel.elf` can pack the kernel into an iso file, and then you can use https://github.com/ventoy/Ventoy to run the iso file on a bare metal.
+`egg pack -o spos.iso -k kernel.elf` can pack the kernel into an iso file, and then you can use https://github.com/ventoy/Ventoy to run the iso file on a bare metal.

 Here are some examples [examples](./app/examples)